allejo/autoTeamBalance/README.md

 ## Notes
 Because this plug-in bypasses the BZFlag API, this plug-in will not function on a Windows Server.

-Due to new revisions and new standards in the latest BZFlag trunk, you have troubles compiling this plug-in.
-To solve this issue add ```AM_CXXFLAGS = -std=c++0x``` to your Makefile.am file.

 ## License

 BSD